bevyengine/bevy-website/release-content/0.15/migration-guides/15237_AssetServer_LoadState_API_consistency.md

-`RecursiveDependencyLoadState::Failed` now stores error information about the first encountered erorr, rather than being a unit struct.
+`RecursiveDependencyLoadState::Failed` now stores error information about the first encountered error, rather than being a unit struct.